Portkey-AI/gateway/README.md

     max_tokens=512
 )
 ```
 If you want to run the Gateway locally, don't forget to run `npx @portkey-ai/gateway` in your terminal before this!
+Otherwise just [sign up on Portkey](https://app.portkey.ai/) and keep your Portkey API Key handy.

 ### Example: Call Azure with OpenAI SDK (Node)
 You can add your Azure details like `Deployment, Resource Names`, `API Version & Key` to Portkey and get a unique `Virtual Key` that maps to these details.